Black-Thunder/ioBroker.melcloud/docs/en/melcloud.md

 * MELCloud account at the [official webpage](https://app.melcloud.com/)
 * Device registered and set-up in your MELCloud account

+## Upgrade notes

+* In v1.1.1 password de-/encryption was changes.
+If you are upgrading from a lower version you have to enter your password one more time in  the adapter settings.
+Otherwise login will fail and the adapter won't connect to the cloud.
+* Starting with v1.1.3 js-controller has to be installed in v3.1 or greater.
+* If you are upgrading to v1.2.0 (or higher) you have to delete all objects under "melcloud.X.devices.YYYYY.reports" completly.
+Afterwards restart the adapter, so that the new object structure can be created correctly.
+The new structure is documented below.

 ## Configuration

 ![Adapter settings](img/adapter_settings.png)